 - (A) Service of process on parties not yet served; - (B) Jurisdiction and venue; - (C) Anticipated motions; including Daubert motions, and deadlines as to the filing and hearing of motions; - (D) Appropriateness and timing of motions for dismissal or for summary judgment under Fed.
 R. Civ.
-P. 12 or 56; - (E) Deadlines to join other parties and to amend pleadings; - (F) Anticipated or remaining discovery, including discovery cutoff;
+P. 12 or 56; - (E) Deadlines to join other parties and to amend pleading; - (F) Anticipated or remaining discovery, including discovery cutoff;

-- (G) The control and scheduling of discovery, including orders affecting disclosures and discovery pursuant to Fed.
+(G) The control and scheduling of discovery, including orders affecting disclosures and discovery pursuant to Fed.
 R. Civ.
+P. 26-37;

-P. 26-37; - (H) Further proceedings, including setting dates for pretrial and trial; - (I) Appropriateness of special procedures, such as consolidation of actions for discovery or pretrial; - (J) Modification of the standard pretrial procedures specified by this rule on account of the relative simplicity or complexity of the action or proceeding; - (K) Prospects for settlement, including participation in the court's mediation program or any other alternative dispute resolution process; and - (L) Any other matters that may be conducive to the just, efficient, and economical determination of the action or proceeding, including any of the matters specified in Fed.
+(H) Further proceedings, including setting dates for pretrial and trial;

+(I) Appropriateness of special procedures, such as consolidation of actions for discovery or pretrial;

+(J) Modification of the standard pretrial procedures specified by this rule on account of the relative simplicity or complexity of the action or proceeding;

+(K) Prospects for settlement, including participation in the court's mediation program or any other alternative dispute resolution process; and

+(L) Any other matters that may be conducive to the just, efficient, and economical determination of the action or proceeding, including anyof the matters specified in Fed.
 R. Civ.
-P. 16(c). - (c) Pretrial Conference.
-If the court schedules a pretrial conference, LR16.4 applies.

-LBR 7016-2.
-Motions in Limine

-The caption to a motion in limine or opposition to a motion in limine should reflect both the general subject matter of the motion in limine and identify the motion by number, e.g., "Motion in Limine No. 1. re: Exclusion of Prior Bad Acts."
+P. 16(c).

+LBR 7017-1.
+Trial and Post-Trial Briefs

+(a) Format.
+Trial and post-trial briefs shall comply with the format requirements of LBR 9004-1.

+(b) Length.
+In computing the length limit, headings, footnotes, and quotations count toward the word limit of a brief, but the following items do not: case caption, table of contents, table of authorities, exhibits, declarations, certificates of counsel, signatures, and certificate of service.
+Only the pertinent portions on exhibits should be attached to a brief.

+(1) Principal Brief.
+A party's principal brief must not exceed 30 pages.
+The length of a principal brief is acceptable if it contains a certificate that it contains no more than 13,000 words, or no more than 1,300 lines of text.

+(2) Reply Brief.
+A party's reply brief must not exceed 15 pages.
+The length of a reply brief is acceptable if it contains a certificate that it contains no more than half the word or line limit specified in paragraph (1) of this rule.

+(3) Table of Contents; Table of Authorities.
+Briefs exceeding 10 pages must include a table of contents and a table of authorities cited.